rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 2. If the pop-up says 'congratulations, domain available!' then click on the continue button.
 (You may be offered free id protection, where Reclaim Hosting will hide your details is someone does a 'who-is' search on the domain name.
 If it does, then tick off the check box to confirm that you want this, and hit continue).
 3. On the next screen, (the billing screen) fill in all of the information.
 The balance should be $0.
 At the bottom left, it will also say that you’ve used a one-time promotional code.
 Hit the green button at the bottom to complete the purchase (which is not costing you anything).

 Congratulations!
 You now own your very own domain. **It might take a bit of time for your domain to appear live on the web**.
-During this time, you can log into your cPanel and install wordpress and so on - see below.
+During this time, you can log into your cPanel and install Wordpress and so on - see the next section below.

 Giving you a space of your own is my political act of protest against the centralization of learning inside learning management systems.
 Learning isn't 'managed', it's cultivated.
 Unlike cuLearn, I cannot monitor your activity inside your own domain.
 I can only see what you choose to make public.
 Unlike Facebook or Snapchat or Instagram, I am not trying to monitize your personality on the web.